Top 20 Ways to Use YouTube in the Classroom

 20. Set a research assignment

 During a computer or tablet-based lesson, students can use YouTube to increase their knowledge of a topic whilst making notes to share with the class.

 YouTube is a fantastic tool to use, so we hope this article has given you some ideas about how to implement it in the classroom.
 Both for accessing videos and hosting your own, YouTube is free and highly accessible, which is hugely beneficial to the teaching community.

-If you’re interested in making your own videos for YouTube have a look at our Top 5 Apps for video editing here:
+If you’re interested in making your own videos for YouTube, read our list of video editing apps.